-Why should you repurpose content?
+1. Why should you repurpose content?

-Generally speaking, great content will bring more traffic to your website that is a fact.
+Generally speaking, great content will bring more traffic to your website, that is a fact.
 Besides that, it will strengthen your brand's reputation and also encourage web visitors to convert.

-Content repurposing increases your chances to be heard.
-It's a proven fact the by the marketing expert Dr. Jeffrey Lant who says in his book, 'The rule of 7', that:
+Content repurposing increases your chances of being heard.
+It's a proven fact by the marketing expert Dr. Jeffrey Lant who says in his book, 'The rule of 7', that:

 In other words: